 We have around 20 children enrolled in four classes, and our teachers are native speakers with professional background in education.
 Built on the model of the Czech Schools Without Borders and in agreement with the official Czech education plan, we work with textbooks and materials used at public schools in the Czech Republic.
 In addition, we supplement those with teaching materials and individually prepared work sheets.

 The number of students in each class is small, and teachers give an individual attention to each student.
-Currently, we do not provide classes for adults.
+Currently, we do not offer classes for adults.
+Private online (skype,zoom) classes are offered.

 Notice of Nondiscriminatory Policy Regarding Students